jdm79/randomtapquote-bluesky/README.md

 # Random Quotes Tap Bot

-Built using the [BlueSky](https://bsky.app) platform, this bot emits a random quote from the movie This is Spinal Tap every hour, on the hour (using my [NPM package](https://www.npmjs.com/package/tap-quotes-npm-pkg)).
+Built using the [BlueSky](https://bsky.app) platform, this bot emits a random quote from the movie This is Spinal Tap every hour, on the hour (using my Spinal Tap quotes [NPM package](https://www.npmjs.com/package/tap-quotes-npm-pkg)).

 It uses the [starter bot template](https://docs.bsky.app/docs/starter-templates/bots).